26 best things to do in Antwerp, Belgium (2025 travel guide)

 Pretty streets everywhere, this one of Vlaeykensgang

-If you’re someone who loves to explore beneath the surface—literally—then De Ruien is an absolute must-see in Antwerp.
-Beneath the bustling streets of the city lies a fascinating network of old underground waterways and sewage canals, known as the “ruien.”
+If you’re someone who loves to explore beneath the surface – literally – then De Ruien is an must-see.
+Beneath the bustling streets of the city is a network of old underground waterways and sewage canals, known as the “ruien.”

 The De Ruien tour offers an eerie but exciting look at Antwerp’s past.
 You’ll wind through dark tunnels, see the remains of medieval architecture, and learn about the city’s history.

 Tickets cost €19.
 Wear comfortable shoes, as the underground can be damp and uneven.
-It’s best to book ahead as tours get booked up on the weekend.
+It’s best to book ahead as tours get booked up.
 It’s closed on Mondays.

 Why go?
 A unique experience which is more fun than it sounds!